 iRobot Roomba vacuum cleaner is a good example.
 These are programmed in-home robotic vacuum cleaners that use a combination of cleaning procedures (UV sterilization, mopping, etc.) and features such as spinning brushes to automatically clean your floors and carpeted surfaces.
 They can be set to perform cleaning at given time intervals without anyone.

 Roomba is a very popular brand with many reviews online for its different models.
 Robotics vacuums may also incorporate systems like security cameras and intercoms to serve as a watchdog.

 There are several automated grills and smart concept grills on the market today.
 These new designs feature software that can access internet databases to identify correct recipes, including cooking methods and timing.

 The grills also have preprogrammed systems that eliminate guesswork and use fine recipes to produce the best meal.
 For example, the Weber Spirit Smart grill allows owners to use a smartphone app and has many other incredible capabilities.

 Software Enters The Household

-The incorporation of smart applications and onboard software into ordinary home appliances has resulted in more convenience, higher energy efficiency and improved productivity/performance for a wide range of tasks – and we’re just getting started!
+Incorporating smart applications and onboard software into ordinary home appliances has resulted in more convenience, higher energy efficiency, and improved productivity/performance for many tasks – and we’re just getting started!